how to ferment hot sauce

 Minimum Salt Requirement for Safe Fermentation: Use minimum 2% salt by weight of the total combined weight of vegetables AND water.
 Experienced fermented hot sauce makers often use 2.5-3% salt concentration for enhanced safety margins.

 Why This Salt Concentration Matters: Salt creates osmotic pressure that inhibits pathogenic bacteria like botulism while allowing beneficial lactic acid bacteria to flourish during pepper fermentation.
 Studies show that at 2-3% salt concentration, botulinum toxin production is prevented even at pH levels as high as 5.5.
+Understanding how hot sauce stays safe through proper preservation techniques helps clarify why these specific concentrations matter so much.

 Temperature Control for Optimal Hot Pepper Fermentation

-Temperature Staging for Best Fermented Hot Sauce Results
+Temperature Staging for Best Results

 • Initial Fermentation Phase (Days 1-7): 72°F (22°C) for rapid bacterial colonization in pepper mash